mehrKind/university/README.md

-# university
+# University System App

-Program description:
-this app is written by alireza mehraban, and this is about usniversity system. app language is all c++ and i use text file to have database.
+This app is written by Alireza Mehraban and is designed for a university system.
+The app is entirely written in C++ and uses text files for its database.

-The student id of students entering the year 400 is between the numbers 2 and 50, the entry 401 is between 51 and 100, and the entry 99 is between 101 and 150.
-In the first part of the program, by entering the number 1, the student registration process starts.
-By default, the number 500 is for the teacher's ID.
-If we enter the number 500, we will enter the teacher's panel, and if we enter one of the student numbers, we will enter the student's panel.
-After entering the student number, the program will determine which year the student is entering.
+## Student ID Ranges
+- **Entry Year 400**: Student IDs are between 2 and 50.
+- **Entry Year 401**: Student IDs are between 51 and 100.
+- **Entry Year 99**: Student IDs are between 101 and 150.

+## Program Overview

+### Main Features
+1. **Student Registration**:
+   - The registration process starts by entering the number `1`.

+2. **User Panels**:
+   - **Teacher's Panel**:
+     - Accessed by entering the ID `500`.
+   - **Student Panel**:
+     - Accessed by entering a valid student ID.

+### Student Identification
+Upon entering a student number, the program will determine the entry year of the student.

-Master panel:
+## Master Panel (Teacher)
+The teacher can perform the following actions:
-In the first part, the professor can define lessons for all three years.
+- Define lessons for all three years.
-The next parts are for adding or removing students, viewing messages sent by students, entering grades of courses chosen by students, etc.
+- Add or remove students.
+- View messages sent by students.
+- Enter grades for courses chosen by students.

-Student panel:
+## Student Panel
+The student panel includes the following features:
+- Send messages to the teacher.
+- View lessons defined by the teacher.
+- Choose from the defined lessons.
+- View grades assigned by the teacher for each lesson.

+### Grade Format
-The student panel consists of parts such as sending a message to the teacher, viewing the lessons defined by the teacher, choosing the defined lessons and viewing the grade given by the teacher to each lesson.
-The grade entered by the teacher is before and after the name of the courses, respectively.
+The grade entered by the teacher is displayed before and after the name of the courses, respectively.
+The first grade corresponds to the first lesson, and the rest follow in order.

-In order, from left to right, the grade of the first lesson corresponds to the first grade.
-The rest are very clear and complete.
+---

+This app aims to streamline the university management process for both students and teachers.